allegro/turnilo/README.md

 ## Try it!

-You can try an online demo with Wikipedia page editions dataset at [https://turnilo.app](https://turnilo.app).
+You can try an online demo with example datasets (Covid-19 and Wikipedia) at [https://turnilo.app](https://turnilo.app).

 ## Join us!